nccgroup/ncccodenavi/Win.CodeNavi/Win.CodeNavi/ReadMe.txt

 == FEATURES ==
 - FEATURE: Tabbed browsing - Dan M
 - FEATURE: Show file in explorer (right-click in search results) - Dan M
-- FEATURE: Double-click or press enter on filename in file browser now opens it in a sepeate code viewer window
+- FEATURE: Double-click or press enter on filename in file browser now opens it in a separate code viewer window
 - FEATURE: Code editor window: right-click to send the full path to notes. - Dan M
 - FEATURE: Prompt user if you click the x or close and you have windows open - Dan M
 - FEATURE: Automatic saving of notes (off by default) - Dan M